 I had arranged to meet up with the homeowners the day before.
-I was happy that Karen could pick me up and bring me home, where we spend the first evening together.
-Everything was just perfect, from the warm welcome on the housedoor board to the vibrant atmosphere in the house.
+I was happy that Karen could pick me up and bring me home, where we spent the first evening together.
+Everything was perfect, from the warm welcome on the housedoor board to the vibrant atmosphere in the house.

 Housesitting means feeling at home.

 I spent a whole week on my own.
 The house was very comfortable and easy to run.
-Besides easy house chores like taking out the rubbish bins at night or collecting the post, I checked the pool was working fine, feed Thomas, the lovely cat.
-I had plenty of time to look after my things, catching up with my writing, blogging and relaxing at the pool, too.
+Besides easy house chores like taking out the rubbish bins at night or collecting the post, I checked the pool was working fine, feeding Thomas, the lovely cat.
+I had plenty of time to look after my things, catch up with my writing, blogging and relax at the pool.

 Housesitting and cooking

-Spending time in a real home is gold to me, as it is a rare occasion for preparing fresh food and keeping up my healthy eating tips.
-I enjoyed my time housesitting while cooking my meals and trying out different things.
+Spending time in a real home is gold, as it is a rare occasion for preparing fresh food and keeping up with my healthy eating tips.
+I enjoyed my time housesitting, cooking my meals, and trying different things.

 Housesitting and meeting the neighbours

-While I was housesitting in Mona Vale north of Sydney, I was happy to catch up with the locals and get introduced to the lovely neighbourhood.
+While I was housesitting in Mona Vale, north of Sydney, I was happy to catch up with the locals and get introduced to the lovely neighbourhood.
 I was invited over to meet their friends and cook dinner together.
-I was honoured to improvise a vegetarian and vegan salad for their guests too.
+I was honoured to improvise a vegetarian and vegan salad for their guests.

 Housesitting in Australia while discovering Sydney’s surroundings

-During my housesitting week, I went off exploring Mona Vale surroundings.
-I could borrow Pippa’s bike to cycle around the area, ride past the golf courses, through green parks to Mona Vale beach and Bayview.
-Mona Vale is indeed a beautiful place on Sydney’s Northern Beaches.
+During my housesitting week, I went off exploring Mona Vale’s surroundings.
+I could borrow Pippa’s bike to cycle around the area, ride past the golf courses, and through green parks to Mona Vale beach and Bayview.
+Mona Vale is indeed a beautiful place in Sydney’s Northern Beaches.